elevy99927/docker/README.md

 # Docker Labs

 Welcome to the **Docker Labs** repository!
-This comprehensive collection is part of a DevOps course, designed to provide hands-on experience with Docker.
-Below, you'll find links to all the documentation files available in the `docs` directory.
+<BR>This collection is part of a DevOps course, designed to provide hands-on experience with Docker.
+<BR> Below, you'll find links to all the documentation files available in the `docs` directory, along with real life examples.

 ## Documentation